-This highly rewarding 10 week programme is one of the top courses in Ireland in this area.
-This Addiction Studies course is relevant to anyone interested in working with persons with different types of addiction.
+This is suited to anyone interested in working with persons with different types of addiction.
 Ideally suited for care workers, community workers, social workers, charity volunteers, agency workers, or indeed anyone, who wishes to work in this challenging area.

 All participants on this programme will be expected to keep and maintain a personal log/journal of their personal learning experiences during the course.

-On successful completion of this course, you can pursue a degree award in any humanities, social work or social sciences discipline from a recognised third level institution.
+On successful completion, you can pursue a degree award in any humanities, social work or social sciences discipline from a recognised third level institution.
 Many students will also volunteer their services to the relevant agencies who specialise in different types of addiction or will end up working in the voluntary, health or social care sectors.

 The fee for this programme is €950.
 The fee includes all tuition, registration, assesement and online notes.